The Eternal Memory

 The Eternal Memory (La memoria infinita) is a 2023 Chilean documentary film directed by Maite Alberdi.
 The film follows the relationship of Chilean journalist Augusto Góngora and Chilean actress Paulina Urrutia.
-It was selected in the World Cinema Dramatic Competition at the 2023 Sundance Film Festival where it had its world premiere on 21 January 2023 and won the Grand Jury Prize.
+It was selected in the World Cinema Documentary Competition at the Sundance Film Festival where it had its world premiere on 21 January 2023 and won the Grand Jury Prize.
+It received critical acclaim and was named one of the top 5 documentary films of 2023 by the National Board of Review.